doc4d/docs/docs/WebStudio/webFormObject.md

 In the example above, `$myComponent` is an object variable used to handle the component with `firstName` as server reference:

+## WebForm Component Functions

+To set the behavior of your web form's components, you can use the built-in functions of the `WebForm` object.

 ### Summary
 ||
 |---|